 Final Thoughts

 Dental veneers are designed to be durable, but several factors may affect how well they stay in place.
-Common reasons for veneers coming off include changes in the bonding material, teeth grinding or bruxism, accidental trauma, natural wear over time, poor dental hygiene, and everyday habits such as chewing ice or biting fingernails.
+Common reasons for veneers coming off include changes in the bonding material, teeth grinding (bruxism), accidental trauma, natural wear over time, poor dental hygiene, and everyday habits such as chewing ice or biting fingernails.

 The good news is that many of these risks can be reduced with simple steps.
 Observing proper oral hygiene, wearing a night guard if recommended, avoiding harmful habits, and attending regular dental check-ups can all help support veneer stability.
 With proper care, veneers may last for many years, although their lifespan varies from person to person.